Translate

 “A minute ago—”

+His voice stopped her, not because of the words, but because he sounded entirely afraid.
+Ava looked up.
 Rain soaked his dark hair against his forehead.
-He looked less composed now.
-Less like a stranger passing safely through her life.
+He looked less composed now, less like a stranger passing safely through her life.

 “You saw it too,” he said quietly.